 All notification of withdrawal must be made in writing via fax or certified mail to: Registrar, Customized, Faculty-led Programs, AIFS Study Abroad, 1 High Ridge Park, Stamford, CT 06905.
 The fax number is 203.399.5597.
 Postmark date or date of fax transmission is considered date of withdrawal.
 All withdrawal statements must be signed by the applicant, or they will not be processed.

-This refund policy is necessary because the booking of facilities in Costa Rica requires substantial non-refundable payments and commitments by AIFS in advance.
+This refund policy is necessary because the booking of facilities in South Africa requires substantial non-refundable payments and commitments by AIFS in advance.

-* All courses are CSU/UC transferable.* Honors Program credit for those who qualify
+* Honors Program credit for those who qualify

 - Email: firstname.lastname@example.org